David Dale Owen: Early life and education

 David Dale Owen was born in Lanarkshire, Scotland, on 24 June 1807, to Ann (or Anne) Caroline Dale and Robert Owen.
 His mother was the daughter of David Dale, a wealthy Scottish textile manufacturer.
 His Welsh-born father, a part-owner and manager of the New Lanark Mills at New Lanark, Scotland, was a noted socialist reformer and philanthropist who established experimental utopian communities in the United States and the United Kingdom.
 David Dale, who was named for his maternal grandfather and called Dale, was the fourth son of the family's eight children; the eldest son died in infancy.
-His six surviving siblings (three brothers and three sisters) were Robert Dale, William, Ann (or Anne) Caroline, Jane Dale, Richard Dale, and Mary.
+His six surviving siblings (three brothers and three sisters) were Robert Dale, William, Ann (or Anne) Caroline, Jane Dale, Richard, and Mary.

 Owen grew up at Braxfield House, the Owen family's 40 acre estate in Lanarkshire.
 Like his brothers, Owen was privately tutored at home before he was sent as a teenager to Philipp Emanuel von Fellenberg's school at Hofwyl, Switzerland.
 While attending the Swiss school for three years, Owen was exposed to Johann Heinrich Pestalozzi's method of education.
 He received a broad education, which included instruction in chemistry and natural history.
 David and his brother, Richard, returned to Scotland in 1826 and continued their education in science under Andrew Ure at the Andersonian Institute at Glasgow.